-Monitoring of erosion, sediment and soils control is outlined in Table 5-4.
+Monitoring of soils, erosion and sediment control is outlined in Table 5-4.

 Monitoring activities will be recorded and annual reports prepared by in-house staff or suitably qualified and experienced third parties.
 Environmental performance reports will be submitted to the Conservation Environment Protection Authority and other regulatory authorities as part of routine environmental reporting as per the conditions of the environmental permit and other project approvals.